saikrishna0811/Covid-19-prediction-from-lung-x-rays/README.md

 # Covid-19-prediction-from-lung-x-rays
-# Model was created using convolutional neural networks
+# Model was created using convolutional Neural Networks